All Episodes

 And not deluding ourselves that we're kind of making this up about the polls.

-Every person that goes to a Trump rally, 99% are going to go and vote.
+Every person that goes to a Trump rally, 99% are going to go and vote because it's a hassle.

-So but anyway, I think the press isn't in the pollsters are not gonna cave just so they're right.
+But anyway, I think the press isn't, and the pollsters are not going to cave just so they're right.

-I think this this is not the candy crowley year where we're gonna kind of lean a little bit.
+I think this is not the Candy Crowley year where we're going to kind of lean a little bit.

-I mean, the pollsters are part of the establishment, and their lifeblood uh depends on the establishment remaining dominant and uh in the winner column and so forth, and shellacking all oncomers.
+I mean, the pollsters are part of the establishment, and their lifeblood depends on the establishment remaining dominant and in the winner column and so forth, and shellacking all oncomers.

-The hell with looking accurate, the hell with uh showing it closer, just gonna give go the whole way trying to influence every voter we can right up to election day to hell with what's right.
+To hell with looking accurate, to hell with showing it closer, just going to go the whole way trying to influence every voter we can right up to election day to hell with what's right.

 What do you think of those?

-Well, I mean, I I I can see maybe they're delusional, but I'm telling you what, this there's this crazy excitement at these rallies is not this isn't what you see in a landslide where somebody gets beat by ten or twelve points.
+Well, I mean, I can see maybe they're delusional, but I'm telling you what, there's this crazy excitement at these rallies.

-I don't know what their what their intent is, but you know, I think they're not the smartest people.
+I don't know what their intent is, but they're not the smartest people.

 Everybody in the establishment's all in.